adap/flower/baselines/fedwav2vec2/README.md

 | `client_resources.num_gpus` | `1`| Number of gpus per client.
 Recommended to have at least 1 with VRAM > 24GB |

+By default, long audio sequences (>10s) are excluded from training.
+This is done so to keep the VRAM usage low enough to train a client on a 16GB GPU.
+This hyperparameter is defined in the `sb_config` under the `avoid_if_longer_than` tag.

 ## Environment Setup